 Disclaimer: This post may contain affiliate links.
 This is one way that bloggers make money, but it is at absolutely no extra cost to you if you choose to make a purchase based on my suggestions!
 If you would like to read more about how this works, check out my Disclosure Policy!

-Many of you have followed along on my debt free journey this far.
-I am hustling my butt of every day to pay off my student loans.
-I have about $29,000 in student loan debt left to pay and no degree as of right now.
+Student loans are such a dumb and tricky debt when it comes to a debt snowball.
+I started this journey with about $29,000 in student loan debt left to pay and no degree as of right now.
 All of my general education credits are complete.
 I just need to decide what degree to pursue and commit to it.
 The main problem with that is that I have zero idea what I want to pursue as a degree.
 If you have missed my story, check it out on my about me page.

-I have paid off about $4,000 in debt in one year, and plan to finish October 2018.
+I have paid off over $15,000 in debt in one year, and plan to finish October 2018.
 If you want to check out my current progress, check out my Debt Free Journey Reports.
 The Dave Ramsey book changed my life and outlook on money.
 I refuse to get into anymore debt, because of The Total Money Makeover.

 A lot of people have asked me if I regret taking out student loans or if I wish I would have done it differently.
-My student loans are the reason that I have debt.
+My student loans are almost 100% of the reason that I have debt.
 They are the reason that I am on this debt free journey.

 I don’t regret my student loans one bit.